Jim Parker (American football): College career

-NFL career
+Professional career

-Parker was selected by the Baltimore Colts in the first round of the 1957 NFL Draft as the eighth player selected overall.
+Parker was selected by the Baltimore Colts in the first round of the 1957 NFL draft as the eighth player selected overall.
 The Colts, with quarterback Johnny Unitas, relied on a passing offense very different from the running offense of Ohio State.
 Nevertheless, Parker soon came to be known as the premier pass blocker in the game.

 From 1957 until 1962, Parker played as an offensive tackle.
 He was selected to five Pro Bowl teams in those six years.
 In 1963 Parker moved to the offensive guard position, as a favor to his college coach Woody Hayes, to make room for another former Buckeye, Bob Vogel.
 Parker was selected to three more Pro Bowls from the guard position.

 Parker has been called "the best pure pass-blocker who ever lived.
 Knew all the tricks — the quick push-off, the short jab — that are legal now."

 Parker injured his knee during a game against the Philadelphia Eagles on September 24, 1967.
 The injury ended Parker's streak of 139 consecutive games played for the Colts.
 He appeared in only three games in 1967 and announced his retirement in December 1967, explaining that he had been in pain since the injury and the knee had not improved.
 He noted at the time: "I feel I can't do it.
 I can't slide to my right and I can't run."